ARCCA/intro_singularity/_episodes/02-singularity-gettingstarted.md

 ## Getting an image and running a Singularity container

-If you recall from learning about Docker, Docker images are formed of a set of _layers_ that make up the complete image.
-When you pull a Docker image from Docker Hub, you see the different layers being downloaded to your system.
+If you recall, Docker images are formed of a set of _layers_ that make up the complete image.
+If you pull a Docker image from Docker Hub, you see the different layers being downloaded to your system.
 They are stored in your local Docker repository on your system and you can see details of the available images using the `docker` command.

 Singularity images are a little different.
 Singularity uses the [Signularity Image Format (SIF)](https://github.com/sylabs/sif) and images are provided as single `SIF` files.
 Singularity images can be pulled from [Singularity Hub](https://singularity-hub.org/), a registry for container images.
+Alternatively, [Remote Builder](https://cloud.sylabs.io/builder) can be used to build remotely from the command line.
 Singularity is also capable of running containers based on images pulled from [Docker Hub](https://hub.docker.com/) and some other sources.
 We'll look at accessing containers from Docker Hub later in the Singularity material.

 > ## Singularity Hub
 > Note that in addition to providing a repository that you can pull images from, [Singularity Hub](https://singularity-hub.org/) can also build Singularity images for you from a `recipe` - a configuration file defining the steps to build an image.
 We'll look at recipes and building images later.
+> ## Remote Builder
+> To build images it requires registration on [Sylabs Cloud](https://cloud.sylabs.io/builder) website.
 {: .callout}

 Let's begin by creating a `test` directory, changing into it and _pulling_ a test _Hello World_ image from Singularity Hub: